tacoapp/help.tacoapp.com/_posts/2013-07-27-lighthouse.md

 This filter is appropriate for most Lighthouse environments.
 You may also define your own filter, as shown in the screenshot above.
 See [Lighthouse Support](http://help.lighthouseapp.com/kb/getting-started/how-do-i-search-for-tickets)).

+## Keyboard shortcut

+While using Taco, press the keyboard shortcut `g li` (as in "go to Lighthouse") to open Lighthouse in a new browser tab.